nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/ReadTheDocs_and_Sphinx.md

 ## Download Sphinx and run quickstart

-- [Install Sphinx]{.underline}
+- <span class="underline">Install Sphinx</span>

 |                                                                 |
 |-----------------------------------------------------------------|
 | pip install sphinx sphinx-autobuild sphinx\_rtd\_theme nbsphinx |

-- [Make a docs directory]{.underline} to store files
+- <span class="underline">Make a docs directory</span> to store files

-- From inside the docs folder [call sphinx-quickstart]{.underline}.
+- From inside the docs folder <span class="underline">call sphinx-quickstart</span>.
 Note that there are a ton of questions with this call, most of them we use the default, but I will put the full list below **bolding** the ones where I did not chose the default.

   - A side note, the last question is "Create Windows command file? (y/n) \[y\]: n" I was taught at MolSSI to say "n" to this and I don't know anyone on a windows computer to have used this program.
 You may need these files if you're going to check your build on a windows machine, I don't know.